 For the sake of expediency, Beltz, Smith, and Dorshimer dipped into the existing Oldsmobile parts bin.
 The obvious starting point was the heavy-duty parts Oldsmobile had already developed for police buyers.
 The F-85, for instance, offered a B01 City Cruiser Apprehender package, which included a firmer suspension and the 290 horsepower (216 kW) V8.
 Oldsmobile PR executive Dave Jarrard suggested that they needed at least 300 horsepower (224 kW), so they fitted the F-85’s 330 cu. in.
 (5,404 cc) engine with a hotter camshaft, dual exhausts, and sturdier internal components, bringing it to a claimed 310 hp (231 kW).

 The obvious question is why Olds did not simply use the big 394 cu. in.
 (6,460 cc) Rocket V8, which offered up to 345 gross horsepower (257 kW).
 While it was 73 lb (33 kg) heavier than the small-block 330, the 394 was not a great deal heavier than Pontiac’s 389 and probably would have fit under the hood of the F-85 without much difficulty.
-On the other hand, the Rocket was then nearing the end of its long life; it was due for a ground-up redesign for 1965.
+On the other hand, the existing Rocket engine was then nearing the end of its long life; it was due to be replaced for 1965 by tall-deck derivatives of the 330, which was a new and significantly more modern design.
 Furthermore, there was still the matter of the engine-displacement policy.
-The GTO had violated the spirit, if not the letter, of that prohibition and at the time the Olds project began, it was not clear if senior management was going to let Pontiac get away with it.
+The GTO had violated the spirit, if not the letter, of that prohibition, and, at the time the Olds project began, it was not clear if senior management was going to let Pontiac get away with it.
 Unlike Pete Estes, Jack Wolfram was not one to take a cavalier attitude toward corporate policy.

 Like the GTO, Oldsmobile’s new performance package was technically an option, listed on the order form as the B09 Police Apprehender Pursuit package.
 It included the 310-horsepower (231 kW) engine and a full assortment of heavy-duty suspension and drivetrain pieces, including stiffer springs, firmer shocks, front and rear anti-roll bars, and wider wheels, borrowed from the F-85 station wagon.
 Since the two-speed Jetaway automatic could not cope with the high-revving engine, a wide-ratio Muncie four-speed was standard.
 The price of the B09 package was $285.14, most of which was the cost of the four-speed; Oldsmobile charged nearly $200 for it as a stand-alone option.
 Someone, presumably Dave Jarrard, recognized that “B09” was not the catchiest of names, so Oldsmobile advertised the package as “4-4-2” (or just 442).